 Robert Paul Baskin

-Honorary undergraduate student (former student in our lab, now at the Olivera lab, University of Utah, USA)
+Honorary undergraduate student (former student in our lab, now at Ohio State Medical School, USA)

 Bio: BSc Biology with Chemistry Emphasis (e.
 2020) University of Utah, Utah, USA